HeeditZ/rbxui/README.md

 ## Properties

-When an element is selected, its properties appear in the right panel under four tabs.
+When an element is selected, its properties appear in the right panel under tabs.

 **Basic** -- Name, parent, Size (XScale, XOffset, YScale, YOffset), Position (XScale, XOffset, YScale, YOffset), background color, background transparency, and any media asset IDs.

 **Text** -- Text content, text color, font size, font family, and alignment.
 Only visible for TextLabel, TextButton, and TextBox.

 **Mods** -- All modifiers attached to the selected element with their individual settings.
 Each modifier can be removed from here.

+**Tween** -- Configure a TweenService animation for this element.
+See the Tweens section below for full documentation.

 **Adv** -- ZIndex, AnchorPoint, and Visible toggle.
 ScrollingFrame also exposes scroll bar thickness and canvas size here.